drago-ex/translator/readme.md

 	locales: 'en|de|cs'

 ```
-The parameters passed to router
+The parameters passed to router:

 ```neon
 services:
 	router: RouterFactory::createRouter(%locale%, %locales%)
 ```

-In this way we use route
+In this way we use route:
 ```php
 use Drago\Localization\Route as Lang;
 ...